Biology at Rollins

-Rollins Biology Professors give the attention needed to be a successful student.
+Small classes allow Biology Professors to give the personalized attention needed to be a successful student.

-Rewarding and exciting, participating in off campus field experiences give the students hands on experience needed to stay highly competitive in the job market.
+Rewarding and exciting, participating in off campus field experiences give the students real-world exposure needed to stay highly competitive in the job market.
+Learn More

 Through selected electives, students may concentrate on specific areas of interest.
 These majors offer the flexibility to study abroad, minor in another area, or fulfill requirements for secondary teaching certification.
 Students also have excellent opportunities to engage in independent research projects.
 Graduates are prepared to pursue employment in biological laboratories or pursue graduate study in the health professions or biological sciences.

 The biology department is housed in the newly renovated Bush Science Center.
 This facility contains classrooms, teaching and research laboratories, and offices for faculty and staff.
 All classrooms are equipped with a computer projection system and, along with our teaching laboratories, have access to the Internet.

 Within our teaching and research laboratories, we have diverse equipment for studies in general, ecological, and molecular biology.
 These include, but are not limited to, the following:

 - Laser Scanning Confocal Fluorescent and Differential Interference Contrast Microscope